Nickwasused/nickwasused.github.io/src/_posts/2022-08-21-raspberry-pi-signal-cli/index.md

 ## Building the libsignal_jni.so

-To fix the problem, we need to build the "native lib for libsignal".
+To resolve the problem, we need to build the "native lib for libsignal".

 Notice!
-If you have a 1GB Raspberry Pi then please read [#1-gb-ram](#1-gb-ram).
+If you have a 1GB Raspberry Pi, then please read [#1-gb-ram](#1-gb-ram).

 ### Dependencies